eunha0ne/TIL/README.md

   - VSCode

+    - Extenstion:

-    - Extenstion: Bracket Pair Colorizer 2
+      - Bracket Pair Colorizer 2: It allows to matching brackets to be identified with colors.
-    - Extenstion: Vuter
+      - Vuter: Vue tooling for VS Code.
+      - Git Graph: View a Git Graph of your repository, and perform Git actions from the graph.
+      - GitLens: It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories.

 - GIT